 Tropes associated with Toryumon and its non-Dragon Gate offshoots

 - Aborted Arc: With the closure of dragondoor, the war between Shuji Kondo's Aagan Iisou and Taiji Ishimori's seikigun was discontinued (and not that many people complained, given how impopular the feud was).
 The next incarnation of the promotion closed it rushedly in its first events by having Ishimori officially dropping his ace status and teaming up with Kondo against STONED before leaving.

-- Battle Strip: Nidia tried to get cheap heat in Toryumon Mexico by trampling and spitting on her shirt before throwing it in the audience...a surprising amount of fans still tried to make the catch.
+- Battle Strip: Nidia tried to get cheap heat in Toryumon Mexico by trampling and spitting on her shirt before throwing it in the audience... and a surprising amount of fans still tried to make the catch.

 - Boy Band: Taiji Ishimori with Shu and Kei Sato as his backup singers in Toryumon X. They were supposed to be the top faces of the promotion and even released an album, but fans took to their rivals, the "Salsa Band" known as Los Salseros Japoneses, better.

-- Foreign Fanservice: Los Guapos Internacional: Marco Corleone, Alex Koslov and Shocker in Toryumon Mexico.
+- Gorgeous Gaijin: Los Guapos Internacional: Marco Corleone, Alex Koslov and Shocker in Toryumon Mexico.